-"I'm madly in love–slash–addicted to social media," she says.
-"I think I probably need to get into some sort of 12-step program."
+“I’m madly in love–slash–addicted to social media,” she says.

 Her obsession is an actor’s gain.
 Liroff frequently dishes out acting and audition advice in 140 characters or less.
 One of her favorite topics?
 Tips for using Twitter.

 “It’s not like there’s a rule book, but there are definitely rules on Twitter and there is etiquette," she says.
 “A lot of people still don’t understand how to use it, so they’re just kind of blathering out these thoughts that they shouldn’t be talking about, or hitting me up and sending me a message like, ‘Look at my demo.’
 We have no relationship, we’ve never talked before, but suddenly they find out that I’m on Twitter, and I’m just getting besieged by people that want something.”